AAide

 Fly.io Web hosting HTTP request logs (path, IP, user agent) for the web backend.

-Anthropic (optional) Language-model intelligence — only if you configure it Short windows of your transcript when an LLM call is needed.
-Configured by you in the Mac app.
+Anthropic Language-model intelligence Short transcript windows, meeting context, and prompts when an LLM call is needed.

 7. When we share information